 Judge Aliseda has dedicated the greater part of his life to public service and giving back to his community, profession, state, and country.
-Along with his years of military service in the Army/Army Reserves, Aliseda has served in various capacities.
+Along with his years of military service in the Army and Army Reserves, Judge Aliseda has served in various capacities.
 In 1999, he was appointed to serve as a State District Judge for the 398th State District Court in Hidalgo County by then Governor George W. Bush.
 He was later appointed by Governor Rick Perry in 2002 to serve on the One Call Board, where he served until Governor Perry appointed him State District Judge for the 139th State District Court in 2004.
-In 2008/2009, Major Aliseda was mobilized in support of Operation Enduring Freedom, where he served as the Chief of Federal Litigation for the Office of the Staff Judge Advocate of the Army XVIII Airborne Corps at Ft.
-Bragg, North Carolina.
-There, Major Aliseda was assigned as a Special Assistant U.S. Attorney and was in charge of a team of prosecutors who prosecuted both military personnel and civilians for felony and misdemeanor offenses in the federal courts of North Carolina.
-Upon his return, he would later be appointed as a Commissioner on the Governor's Texas Military Preparedness Commission and resigned his appointment to serve on the U. T. System Board of Regents.
+In 2008 and 2009, then Major Aliseda was called to active duty in support of Operation Enduring Freedom, where he served as the Chief of Federal Litigation for the Office of the Staff Judge Advocate of the Army XVIII Airborne Corps at Fort Bragg, North Carolina.
+There, Judge Aliseda was assigned as a Special Assistant U.S. Attorney and was in charge of all prosecutors who tried both military personnel and civilians for felony and misdemeanor offenses in the federal courts of North Carolina.
+Upon his return from active duty, he would later be appointed as a Commissioner on the Governor's Texas Military Preparedness Commission and resigned his appointment to serve on the U. T. System Board of Regents.

 Mr. Aliseda earned his undergraduate degree from Texas A&M University and his law degree from the University of Houston Law Center.
 He is a licensed attorney in Texas and Illinois and also licensed to practice before the Court of Appeals for the Armed Forces.
 He is Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Law, along with being a certified mediator, arbitrator, and litigation management professional.

-Mr. Aliseda is married to Debbie Crane Aliseda, who is the current President of the McAllen ISD School Board.
+Mr. Aliseda is married to Debbie Crane Aliseda, who is a former President of the McAllen ISD School Board.
 They have five children; three are in college and two attend McAllen public schools.